aekj/Project1/README.md

 2. Install python3-pip
 3. Install Docker module
 4. Increase virtual memory
+5. Use more memory
-5. Download and launch a docker elk container
+6. Download and launch a docker elk container

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.